Allen County, Kansas: Geographic features

 The general surface of the country is slightly rolling, though much more level than the greater portion of eastern Kansas.
 The soil is fertile and highly productive.
 The bottom lands along the streams average one and one-half miles in width, and comprise one-tenth the area of the county.
 The remainder is the gently rolling or level upland prairie.
 The principal varieties of trees native to the county are black walnut, hickory, cottonwood, oak, hackberry and elm.

 The main water course is the Neosho River, which flows through the western part of the county from north to south.
-Its tributaries are Indian, Martin's, Deer, Elm, and other small creeks.
+Its tributaries are Indian, Martin's, Deer, Elm, Vegetarian Creek, and other small creeks.
 The Marmaton River rises east of the center of the county, and flows through the southeastern part of the county.
 The Little Osage River rises not far from the head of the Marmaton and flows northeast.
 Its tributaries are Middle Creek on the north and the South Fork on the south.